lakshgupta/lakshgupta.github.io/_posts/2015-06-12-NeuralNetwork.markdown

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>That's all folks!
 Now our model can make the prediction on any new handwritten digit in a similar way as we made the prediction on the test dataset.
-There are different ways to improve the performance of the model or to make it run faster but I'll leave them for the coming posts.</p>
+If we had let the training go on for longer iteration the accuracy would have been better, and there are other different ways as well to further improve the performance of the model or to make it run faster.
+I'll leave them for the coming posts.</p>

 </div>
 </div>